 On the other hand, victims of abuse are often so isolated that they have no life outside of the home and feel alone with no friends they can rely on.

-However, they can look for a safe house in the area, seeing as how these institutions often offer housing, legal counsel and therapy, in addition to helping individuals get their life back on track.
+However, they can look for a safe house in the area, seeing as how these institutions often offer housing, legal help and counselling, in addition to helping individuals get their life back on track.

 4. They are afraid

 Constantly hearing about family tragedies due to domestic violence on the news is not encouraging and it’s no wonder domestic violence victims are afraid of leaving home.

 If they choose to report their partner, they risk further violence, often even more brutal, in case the police does nothing to help them.